Your Aging Eyes

 “Vision impairment and blindness are among the top 5 causes of disability in older adults,” says Dr. Cynthia Owsley, an eye researcher at the University of Alabama at Birmingham.
 Vision changes can make it difficult to perform everyday activities, such as reading the mail, shopping, cooking, walking safely and driving.
 “Losing your vision may not be life-threatening, but it certainly affects your quality of life,” Owsley says.

 The clear, curved lens at the front of your eye may be one of the first parts of your body to show signs of age.
-The lens bends to focus light and form images on the at the back of your eye.
+The lens bends to focus light and form images on the Light-sensitive tissue at the back of your eye that converts light into electrical signals that travel to your brain. at the back of your eye.
 This flexibility lets you see at different distances—up close or far away.
 But the lens hardens with age.
 The change may begin as early as your 20s, but it can come so gradually it may take decades to notice.

 Eventually, age-related stiffening and clouding of the lens affects just about everyone.
 You’ll have trouble focusing on up-close objects, a condition called presbyopia.
 Anyone over age 35 is at risk for presbyopia.